HealthCheckbox

 • Experiencing a pulling or weight in the pelvis.

-• A feeling that your bladder is not completely empty.
+• A feeling that your bladder is not empty.

 • Incontinence or issues with pee leakage, need to urinate frequently.